The entire book appears at this link with chapters added after appearing online:

 90 percent humidity.
 Ahh, Louisiana living;

-O, excellent air ag and be sure to pass the gas.
+O, excellent air bag, be sure to pass the gas.

 New Orleans East around these parts is nothing but open